aldrinbrillante/aldrinbrillante/README.md

 - 🔭 I love learning new concepts in all aspects of life
 - 🌱 I’m environment friendly
 - 👯 I enjoy working in teams! (or by myself if needed 🤣)
-- 🥅 2020 Goals: Push Code into my Github more
+- 🥅 2020 Goals: Push Code into my Github more often!!!
 - ⚡ Fun fact: I love traveling the world. 🌎 Antartica is the only continent I have yet to visit!

 ### Connect with me: